-The pre-engineering program prepares Baldwin-Wallace students to earn an engineering degree through educational affiliations with the engineering schools of Case Western Reserve University, Columbia University and Washington University (St. Louis).
-Upon satisfactory completion of the three-year pre-engineering program at B-W and the two-year engineering program at the engineering school, a student receives the Bachelor of Arts degree from B-W and the Bachelor of Science in their chosen field of engineering from the engineering school.
+The pre-engineering program prepares Baldwin-Wallace students to earn an engineering degree through educational affiliations with the engineering schools of Case Western Reserve University and Columbia University.
+Upon satisfactory completion of the three-year pre-engineering program at B-W and the last two years of the engineering program at the engineering school, a student receives the Bachelor of Arts degree from B-W and the Bachelor of Science in their chosen field of engineering from the engineering school.
+Students may choose instead the option of completing any of the B.S. science majors at B-W, so long as they meet the engineering school's entry requirements.
 Completion of the program at other recognized engineering schools is possible if prior approval of the B-W pre-engineering advisor is obtained.